Western Sydney Parklands: Flora

 The park has around 135 hectares of woodland areas, which are remnants of Cumberland Plain Woodland and features 180,000 plants.
 Most parts of the regional park are made up of 427 hectares of planted re-vegetation and cleared grassland areas.
 The Parkland's environment has remained very similar to how it was prior European contact.
 The park consists of 135 hectares of woodland, with the majority comprising 427 hectares of planted vegetation and cleared grassland areas.
 Until recently, the NSW Government has re-vegetated the area through the Greening Western Sydney Program.
 The Parkland's revegetation has been going since the early 1990s.

 The parkland has three types of soil present, with the primary ones being Luddenham soil, which comes from Wianamatta Shale.
-Tree in the park include, Eucalyptus moluccana, Forest Red Gum, Eucalyptus tereticornis, Eucalyptus crebra, Corymbia, Corymbia maculata, Stringybark and Eucalyptus eugenioides.
-Shrubs include, Blackthorn, Bursaria spinosa, Themeda triandra, Themeda australis and Microlaena stipoides.
+Tree in the park include Eucalyptus moluccana, forest red gum, Eucalyptus tereticornis, Eucalyptus crebra, Corymbia, Corymbia maculata, stringybark and Eucalyptus eugenioides.
+Shrubs include blackthorn, Bursaria spinosa, Themeda triandra, Themeda australis and Microlaena stipoides.

 Fauna

-The Park contains threatened and endangered species which are protected under State and Commonwealth legislation.
+The Park contains threatened and endangered species which are protected under state and Commonwealth legislation.
 Wildlife in the parks includes many native species of frogs, birds, lizards and bats.
 Foxes and rabbits are not rare and not unheard of.
-The parklands from Quakers Hill, Glendenning and all the way to Bungarribee are home to a large population of Eastern Grey Kangaroos.
-There is also a substantial Fallow Deer population also.
+The parklands from Quakers Hill, Glendenning and all the way to Bungarribee are home to a large population of eastern grey kangaroos.
+There is also a substantial fallow deer population.
 Around eighty native vertebrate species exist within the parkland.
 Migratory birds are also known to visit.

 One group of birds that is present all year round are the parrots.
-Many breed in the Parklands' trees are found, such as rainbow lorikeets, rosellas, red-rumped parrots, galahs and cockatoos.
-Threatened species in the park include, Meridolum corneovirens, White-faced heron, Grey-headed flying fox, little eagle, Eastern false pipistrelle, Varied sittella, East-coast free-tailed bat, Common bent-wing bat, Rüppell's broad-nosed bat and Turquoise parrot.
+Many breeds are found in the Parklands' trees, such as rainbow lorikeets, rosellas, red-rumped parrots, galahs and cockatoos.
+Threatened species in the park include, Meridolum corneovirens, white-faced heron, grey-headed flying fox, little eagle, eastern false pipistrelle, varied sittella, east-coast free-tailed bat, common bent-wing bat, Rüppell's broad-nosed bat and turquoise parrot.
 Other species include Pandion haliaetus, Haliastur sphenurus, Haliaeetus leucogaster, Phascogale tapoatafa, Petaurus australis, Petaurus norfolcensis and Petaurus breviceps.